 Yik Yak and Secret, two other anonymous apps, eventually shut down because of the lack of moderation.
 The apps are trendy at first; however, eventually users get tired of the negativity without responsibility, and move on.

 At Axia Public Relations, we monitor what’s trending in social media and online.
 We use media platforms to engage with target audiences and maintain our clients’ reputations.
 Since we know your brand is only as strong as its first impression, we offer ReviewMaxer software, an online review management service.
-Download Axia’s free Online Reputation Management Guide and learn how to plan an online reputation campaign now.
+Download Axia’s Online Reputation Management Guide and learn how to plan an online reputation campaign now.

 Becca McClure is a passionate public relations professional who works on various client social media accounts and public relations campaigns.
 Clients love her infectious positive attitude and her strong work ethic.
 Becca joined the Axia Public Relations team in February 2016.
 Learn more about Becca McClure.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.